bbytes/avis/README.md

 `EmailData` is a POJO class which captures the Email information that needs to be send.
 This is then set on the `NotificationData` instance before sending the notification.

+### Running Maven Release Plugin ###

+Running the maven release plugin, requires the user to have ssh_keys in his/her system as we have to access the Github Repo.
+Please see the [link](https://help.github.com/articles/generating-ssh-keys) for generating ssh-keys.

+To upgrade the version and cut a release build - run the following commands on command prompt

+     mvn release:prepare -DdryRun=true

+This will walk you through a dry run and you can view the temporary POMs it creates to verify you did everything correctly.
+It is not mandatory to do this, if you are confident.

+    mvn release:clean release:prepare

+This will actually commit a tag with non-snapshot versions of your project and also increment all your versions to the next release.
+So for example, if your current version is 0.0.1-SNAPSHOT, it will commit a tag with 0.0.1 version, and update the trunk POMs with 0.0.2-SNAPSHOT.
+Of course when using the prepare goal you are prompted for the release numbers and next release numbers.
+Please note, you need to add `git` command in the path to run this.

+***Issues with running in Windows***

+When running the above command in Windows, it hands after the git push.
+This is because of the ssh key passphrase not being entered.
+As a work around to this do the following on a command prompt.

+Run the command from `Git/bin` folder

+    ssh-agent

+ After you run it, it outputs some environment variables that you need to set.
+For example:

+    SSH_AUTH_SOCK=/tmp/ssh-LhiYjP7924/agent.7924; export SSH_AUTH_SOCK;
+    SSH_AGENT_PID=2792; export SSH_AGENT_PID;
+    echo Agent pid 2792;

+So, you need to place these in your environment:

+    C:\> set SSH_AUTH_SOCK=/tmp/ssh-LhiYjP7924/agent.7924
+    C:\> set SSH_AGENT_PID=2792

+Then, you will need to add a passphrase for your particular key file.
+So, the command is:

+    ssh-add

+This will prompt to enter the passphrase which you used to create ssh_keys

+    Enter passphrase for /c/Users/<windows_username>/.ssh/id_rsa:

+Once entered you should see an Identity added message.
+Now, the agent knows the passphrase so that you will not be prompted to specify it anymore.

+If you have multiple instances of command prompts, make sure that each command prompt has the appropriate `SSH_AUTH_SOCK` and `SSH_AGENT_PID` environment variables set.
+You can validate that this is working by running a command like `ssh -v git@github.com` and if you DO NOT get prompted for a passphrase, it is working!

+Note that when you logoff, the `ssh-agent` will shut down and so when you log back in or restart your computer, you will need to repeat these steps.